sofianesadat1/DNABERT-2_VS_DExTER/README.md

 - **`other_notebooks`**: These notebooks were used throughout my internship to obtain various results.
 You can understand the code by reviewing the titles of each code block.

 ##
-send_by_dexter_guys is a folder that encapsulates the files that have been sent to me for they contain gene sequence of the grch37